apache/apisix/doc/architecture-design.md

 ## Plugin Config

-To reuse common plugin configurations, you can exact them into a plugin config and bind it with a route directly.
+To reuse common plugin configurations, you can extract them into a plugin config and bind it with a route directly.

 For instance, you can do something like: